ManriCamachoP/AeroDB/README.md

 ## Usage Instructions

 1. Explore the files in the `src` folder to review the code used for web scraping and API integration.
-2. The MySQL database schema is available in the `database` folder.
+2. The MySQL database schema is available in the `database` folder, the database creation and also the data insertion.
-3. Utilize the SQL queries in `mysql_queries.sql` for interacting with the MySQL database.
+3. Utilize the SQL queries in `airport_analysis.sql` for interacting with the MySQL database.

 ## Data Sources